wearscript/wearscript-android/doc/index.rst

       }
   }
   function server() {
-      WS.log('Welcome to WearScript');  // Write to Android Log and Playground JavaScript console WS.say('Welcome to WearScript');  // Text-to-speech
+      WS.log('Welcome to WearScript');  // Write to Android Log and Playground console WS.say('Welcome to WearScript');  // Text-to-speech
       // Stream camera images and all sensors to the WearScript Playground Webapp var sensors = ['gps', 'accelerometer', 'magneticField', 'orientation', 'gyroscope',